6. What type of proof should I have with me when traveling or moving into a new house with my Emotional Support Animal?

 3. Do I qualify to register my emotional support animal?top

 Unlike Service Dogs, Emotional Support Animals are much easier to qualify for because the animal does NOT need to be specifically trained to perform a task.
 Rather, you as the handler must qualify by having an emotional/mental need to have that animal be with you at home or when traveling to provide “emotional support.”
 You may order any one of our kits which will clearly let the public know that you have an ESA but the law also requires that you have a letter of prescription from a mental health professional.
-We have joined forces with a mental health professional who is an expert in the ESA field and is currently offering all of our clients at ESAR a nearly 70% discount on the ESA Evaluation/Prescription Letter!
+We have joined forces with a mental health professional who is an expert in the ESA field and is currently offering all of our clients at ESARA the opportunity to obtain an ESA Evaluation/Prescription Letter!
 You can order your ESA Evaluation by clicking here now.